Skip to main content

 The agent receives a user question and generates a response through this pipeline.
 A guardrail validates the input, the Knowledge Base retrieves related documents, tools (API, DB) are invoked when needed, and the LLM produces the final response.

-Agent vs. Base Model
+Base Model

 Creating an Agent